RWAsolutions/RWA-Project/README.md

 - Enhance user experience and interface for the system
 - Create a stable and well thought database, backend and frontend
 - Have a basic understanding and implementation of web-app security
-- Use tools and environments such as: NestJS, Angular, MySQL, Docker, Postman and Apidog
+- Use tools and environments such as: NestJS, Angular, MySQL, Postman and Apidog
 - Implement some of the features from Studomat[^1] to the main system